Our winner for 2019 has been crowned- congratulations to Julie Davaine!

 A young front-of-house professional with a vision to make her industry more attractive to those with families won the 2019 Hostplus Hospitality Scholarship.
 Julie Davaine, general manager of four venues in the Merivale group, took to the stage to accept the award from MC Jill Dupleix in front of a crowd of 110 hospitality luminaries.

 From a strong field, Davaine was the standout.
 Growing up in Paris she developed a passion for hospitality when she was working at a brasserie while studying theatre and arts.
 Determined to push herself outside her comfort zone, she moved to Sydney with just a suitcase and a few words of English.
 Ten years after joining the Merivale group as a food runner at Sushi E, Davaine is now general manager of The Paddington precinct, overseeing four celebrated hospitality venues (Fred’s, Charlie Parker’s, The Paddington and The Chicken Shop) and more than 150 employees.

 This year’s runners-up for the Hostplus prize were Laura Dyba, restaurant manager at The Agrarian Kitchen Eatery, just outside Hobart, and Saba Alemayoh, owner/manager at Saba’s Ethiopian Restaurant in inner-city Melbourne.

-The prestigious Scholarship offers the next generation of Australian hospitality workers a once-in-a-lifetime opportunity to work across the world in three internationally acclaimed hospitality businesses.
+The prestigious Hostplus Hospitality Scholarship offers the next generation of Australian hospitality workers a once-in-a-lifetime opportunity to work across the world in three internationally acclaimed hospitality businesses.

-This year, three shortlisted finalists will also be invited to participate in an exclusive development day with Hostplus ambassador and acclaimed Melbourne chef, Shane Delia.
-In addition, the three finalists will join international and local hospitality stars at the 2019 Melbourne Food and Wine Festival.
+In addition, the three finalists will join international and local hospitality stars at the 2020 Melbourne Food & Wine Festival.